Solomon's Song of Songs

 I am my beloved's and my beloved is mine,

+He pastures among the lilies.
 My friend, you are as beautiful as Tirzah,

 Majestic as Jerusalem,